Cilantro Lime Rice (Chipotle Copycat)

 • Avocado oil is what I like to use as a neutral cooking oil to sauté the onion and garlic.
 You can use olive oil or any cooking oil you’d like here.

-• Onion & Garlic – briefly sautéed together adds a nice savory and flavor backdrop to the finished rice.
+• Onion & Garlic – briefly sautéed together add a nice savory and flavor backdrop to the finished rice.

-• Rice – I use long grain white rice here, usually Jasmine because I have a large bag of it.
-But really any long grain white rice including Basmati is really tasty here.
+• Rice – I use long-grain white rice here, usually Jasmine because I have a large bag of it.
+But any long-grain white rice including Basmati is really tasty here.
 The liquid amounts in this recipe have been formulated for white rice only.
 But you can use brown rice and adjust the liquid and cooking time according to how you would normally cook brown rice.
 The liquid to brown rice ratio is 2:1 and the cooking time is usually double at around 45 minutes.
 All the flavors here work perfectly with brown rice as well if you choose to go that route.

 • Cilantro – chopped fresh cilantro adds so much flavor when it’s mixed in at the end of the cooking time.
+Try to use mostly leaves with the smallest amount of stems possible.
 But if you really hate cilantro, you could always make this recipe without it and call it ‘Lime Rice’.
 The lime flavor is fantastic in rice if you really despise cilantro!

 • Lime zest is what makes the magic happen in this recipe because it gives an intense flavor to the rice.